BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 - **shrooAuthDB**: Defines the absolute path where authentik's database is stored locally.

 > [!NOTE]
 > In [`authentik-compose.yml`](/services/authentik/authentik-compose.yml), port 9443 is commented out because Traefik handles TLS automatically.
-For more information, see [TLS by default](#tls-connections-by-default).
+For more information, refer to [TLS by default](#tls-connections-by-default).

 The `.auth.env` file is passed to both the auth-server and auth-worker services.
 It contains the required environment variables for this guide: